artdecocode/erotic/README.md

 [![npm version](https://badge.fury.io/js/erotic.svg)](https://npmjs.org/package/erotic)

-`erotic` is a Node.js package to capture asynchronous errors as if they occurred synchronously, which aims at keeping the error stack readable and developer-friendly.
+`erotic` is a Node.js package to capture asynchronous errors as if they occurred synchronously.
+It aims at keeping the error stack readable and developer-friendly.
+Furthermore, it can make errors appear as if they happened outside of the function at the point of call.

 ```
 yarn add -E erotic